Affiliate links on Android Authority may earn us a commission. Learn more.

 Dual Pixel autofocus is an increasingly popular smartphone camera feature, particularly at the flagship end of the market.
-The technology promises much faster focusing for action shots and superior focusing in low-light environments.
+The technology promised much faster focusing for action shots and superior focusing in low-light environments.
 But how does it work?

 Dual Pixel autofocus is an extension of Phase Detection autofocus (PDAF), featured in smartphone cameras for years.
 Essentially, PDAF uses dedicated left-looking and right-looking pixels on the image sensor to calculate whether the image is in focus.